-Spencer Dissertation Fellowships For Education
+National Academy of Education/ Spencer Dissertation Fellowships For Education

 The Dissertation Fellowship Program seeks to encourage a new generation of scholars from a wide range of disciplines and professional fields to undertake research relevant to the improvement of education.
-These fellowships support individuals whose dissertations show potential for bringing fresh and constructive perspectives to the history, theory, or practice of formal or informal education anywhere in the world.
+These $25,000 fellowships support individuals whose dissertations show potential for bringing fresh and constructive perspectives to the history, theory, or practice of formal or informal education anywhere in the world.

 - Fellowships are not intended to finance data collection or the completion of doctoral coursework, but rather to support the final analysis of the research topic and the writing of the dissertation.
-For this reason, all applicants must document that they will have completed all pre-dissertation requirements by June 1, 2006 and must provide a clear and specific plan for completing the dissertation within a one or two-year time frame.
+For this reason, all applicants must document that they will have completed all pre-dissertation requirements by June 1, 2015 and must provide a clear and specific plan for completing the dissertation within a one or two-year time frame.

 - Applicants should have a demonstrated record of research experience in education.

 - Proposed project must be an education research project.
 NAEd/Spencer funds studies that examine the efficacy of curriculum and teaching methods, however, we do not fund the initial development of curriculum or instructional programs.